-At TU Kaiserslautern we have established a publication fund to support researchers who are willing to publish articles in Open Access journals.
-The fund which covers article processing charges is part of DFG’s Open Access publishing program.
+At TU Kaiserslautern we have established a publication fund to support researchers who are willing to publish articles in gold open access journals.
+The fund which covers article processing charges is part of DFG’s open access publishing program.

 Procedure for reimbursement of publication fees

-Due to institutional or individual membership in a scientific society or as member of an editorial board some publisher provide discount on Open Access publication fees.
+Due to institutional or individual membership in a scientific society or as a member of an editorial board some publishers provide discount on open access publication fees.
 Detailed information on existing agreements can be found here.

 TUK participates in the DEAL-Wiley-contract